 Honors in English signals sustained, outstanding achievement in the undergraduate major.

 To achieve a degree with Honors, a student must successfully complete the honors thesis and maintain a 3.5 major GPA and a 3.4 cumulative GPA.

 Admission to the Program

 Though the program occasionally accepts a few late applicants (i.e. students applying in the winter term of their junior year), admission is more difficult to achieve if you apply late.
-Your chances for success in the program are greatest if, before the first term of your senior year, you have taken at least one theory course (preferably Eng.
-390 or 490) and begun thinking about a possible focus for your thesis.
-The application consists of a cover sheet; a transcript; a 800-word statement of purpose; and a writing sample.
+Your chances for success in the program are greatest if, before the first term of your senior year, you have taken at least one theory course (English 390 or 490) and begun thinking about a possible focus for your thesis.
+The application consists of a cover sheet; a transcript; an 800-word statement of purpose; and a writing sample.

 Click here for to download the Checklist for English Majors with Honors.

 Students in the English Honors Program must maintain the major and cumulative GPA requirements, complete the general major requirements, in addition to:

 - A literary theory course, English 390 or 490.
 It is recommended that the theory course be completed in the junior year.